jkpg-mesh/mesh-repeater/README.md

 - This utility is intended as a **beacon** or “anchor” node, not a message repeater.
 - Node activity and user presence are tracked in a local database for improved visibility.
 - Configuration options are available in `config/config.json`.
+- GPS data is shown live in the web interface and can be extended to use real hardware.

 ---